backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 ```

-Using Matplotlib's basic .plot() function, we can now take a peak at what the dataset looks like!
+Using Matplotlib's basic plot function, we can now take a peak at the dataset.

 ![png](/images/HPI_linegraph.png)

 # Creating Visualizations
 The graph above is not what we want, it's so detailed that it's hard to see anything besides the correlation between the counties.
-However, you can already see the increasing variation in the later years as the HPI curves begin to uncluster after the '08 recession.
+However, you can already see the variation increasing after the '08 recession as the HPI curves begin to uncluster.
 To focus on this, we will look only at the recovering housing market.

 The Great Recession 'officially' ended June of 2009, but as you can tell from the graph, the housing market continued to suffer.
-In the following lines of code, we truncate the dataframe using an approximation of when the housing market actually began to recover from the recession.
+In the following lines of code, I truncated the dataframe using an approximation of when the housing market actually began to recover from the recession.

 ```python